Information for staff about industrial action

 - Message to staff from Professor Charlie Jeffery 1 November 2019

-If you plan to take part in the industrial action, you can report your intention to strike beforehand.
+If you took part in the strike action, you need to report your absence.
 Find out more on the HR website:

 UCEA (Universities and Colleges Employers Association) have provided statements on their website:

 No. Only staff taking part in the industrial action need to inform HR of intended or actual participation in any industrial action.
 As we do not know which staff are members of UCU, and so we will be emailing all staff to explain the reporting arrangements.
 If you are not participating in industrial action you can ignore emails with reporting instructions.

 If you will be absent from work but want to take part in the strike action, please ensure that you report your intention to strike.
 If you are absent from work for other reasons, for example you are on holiday or sick leave please ensure that you follow the normal authorisation/reporting procedures so there is no confusion within your department as to the nature of your absence.